Omi Salesforce Integration Company

 So the first step to successful integration would be clear placement of the objective.

-One of the common aspects that can slow down and reduce the effectiveness of Salesforce integration is lack of executive involvement and corporate-policies.
+One of the common aspects that can slow down and reduce the effectiveness of Salesforce integration is the lack of executive involvement and corporate policies.
 The reason is that projects that involve data management can be a very delicate subject inside the company and not all of the departments might be onboard.
 And while the IT department would play a key role in this type of project, getting the support of more executives may as well play a critical role.

 Why OMI?